cap-js/docs/node.js/fiori.md

 }
 ```

-You can set the property
+You can set the property to one of the following:
-- to a number of days like `'30d'` or hours `'72h'`
-- to a number of milliseconds like `1000`
-- to `true` in order to obtain the default timeout of 30 days
+- `true` in order to obtain the default timeout of 30 days
+- number of days like `'30d'`
+- number of hours like `'72h'`
+- number of milliseconds like `1000`

 ### Differences to Previous Version